-7.1.9 Processing Semantics for the Critical Certificate Policies Extension
+7.1.9 Processing Semantics for the Critical Certificate Policies Extension compromise or suspected compromise of the corresponding private key.
+Under such circumstances, when the CA has knowledge has to revoke the certificate.4

 7.2 CRL Profile

 When a certificate is issued, it is expected to be in use for its entire validity period.
 However, several circumstances may cause a certificate to become invalid before the expiration of its validity period.
 Such circumstances include change of name, change of association between the subject and the certificate data (for example, an employee who terminates employment) and